georgemunene/ghananames/README.md

 HTML,CSS and JAVASCRIPT are the main technologies used.

 #### Contact information.
-Kindly contact me through my github @georgemunene
+Kindly contact me through my github @georgemunene or email kengeorge010@gmail.com